-As we mentioned in our introduction, pruning a dogwood tree often includes making cuts to the branches as opposed to cutting the branches off completely, depending on the type of pruning you need to do.
+As we mentioned in our introduction, pruning a dogwood tree often includes making cuts to the branches as opposed to cutting them off completely, depending on the type of pruning you need to do.

 During the winter months when the dogwood tree has become dormant is when you should cut off dead or diseased branches.
 To do this, you will need to locate these branches and remove them completely from the tree.

-If pruning the dogwood tree for rejuvenation and regrowth, you will take your pruning shears to remove the flower buds and make cuts to certain branches of the tree.
-Removing flower buds will redirect energy that would otherwise be going to the bud.
+If trimming the dogwood tree for rejuvenation and regrowth, you will take your shears to remove the flower buds and make cuts to certain branches of the tree.
+Removing a flower bud will redirect energy that would otherwise be going to the bud.
 This causes the energy to go into other surrounding buds to create fuller and more colorful flowers.

 You shouldn’t snip every flower bud that is present on the dogwood; however, snipping just one flower bud on each branch will cause the surrounding buds to become fuller and more colorful for the following season.

-Once you have snipped the flower buds, you are now ready to make cuts to the branches to finish the pruning for regrowth.
+Once you have snipped the flower buds, you are now ready to make cuts to the branches to finish the trimming for regrowth.